UtopiaOS/UtopiaV3/.github/ISSUE_TEMPLATE/research.md

 ---
-name: 'Research '
+name: 'Research'
-about: Something that needs investigation and details
+about: 🧪 Something that needs investigation and details
 title: "[Component] A brief description"
 labels: ''
 assignees: ''